Gauged Quintessence: Model

-with the expectation value $\langle X_{\mu}X^{\mu}\rangle$ defined below.
 Here, the symbol $|_0$ indicates that the corresponding mass is evaluated by using a value of $\phi(t)$ determined by the tree-level potential for $\phi$, namely, $V_0(\phi)$.
 The quintessence mass and the dark gauge boson mass change during cosmic evolution.

 To discuss the background evolution, one should know how the $\phi$ and $X$ evolve during the cosmic evolution.
-The equations of motion for the $\phi$ and $X^{\mu}$ before any corrections are included in the potential are
+The equations of motion for the $\phi$ and $X^{\mu}$ with the tree-level potential are given by

 Thus the evolution of the quintessence is affected by the background dark gauge boson field.
-It is convenient to define the potential $V$ as

-We will call the second term the gauge potential ($V_{\text{gauge}}$).
-This is the contribution from the relic dark gauge boson density.